What is the bladder?

 Bladder cancer specialists usually describe the disease using three different criteria:

-- Where it starts (cancer type)
+Where it starts (cancer type)

-- How far has it spread (cancer stage)
+How far it has spread (cancer stage)

 Most cases of bladder cancer originate in the cells lining the bladder.
 Depending on the specific cell involved, the tumor may be classified as: